LKedward/focal-docs/docs/index.md

 # Focal Documentation Site

-This site serves full documentation for the [Focal](https://github.com/LKedward/focal) project.
-Focal is a modern Fortran module library which wraps calls to the openCL runtime API (using [clfortran](https://github.com/cass-support/clfortran)) with a higher abstraction level appropriate to the Fortran language.
+Focal is a modern Fortran module library which wraps calls to the OpenCL runtime API (using [clfortran](https://github.com/cass-support/clfortran)) with a higher abstraction level appropriate to the Fortran language.

 __Project status:__ *Beta*